bemanproject/iterator_interface/README.md

 The intent is that the source and documentation are available for use by people implementing their iterator types.

-The README itself is licesed with CC0 1.0 Universal.
+The README itself is licensed with CC0 1.0 Universal.
 Copy the contents and incorporate in your own work as you see fit.

 // SPDX-License-Identifier: CC0-1.0

 ## Examples

-Full runable examples can be found in `examples/` - please check [./examples/README.md](./examples/README.md) for building the code on local setup or on Compiler Explorer.
+Full runnable examples can be found in `examples/` - please check [examples/README.md](./examples/README.md) for building the code on local setup or on Compiler Explorer.

-### Repetead Chars Iterator
+### Repeated Chars Iterator

 The next code snippet shows iterator interface support added in [`std::iterator_interface` (P2727R)](https://wg21.link/P2727R4): define a random access iterator that iterates over a sequence of characters repeated indefinitely.